setanicholas/portfolio/README.md

 ---

-## 🔥 About Nick: Data, Finance, and Life in the Granite State
+## About Nick: Data, Finance, and Life in the Seacoast

-I enjoy spending time playing soccer or exploring the mountains and coastline of my home state, New Hampshire.
-I love hanging out with my golden retriever, spending quality time with family and friends, and I'm always eager to chat about cars.
+As a retired college soccer player, I love to put on the cleats and run around once a week playing men's league.
+To try to stay in shape, I spend most weekends hiking the mountains or running the coastline of my home state, New Hampshire.
+My golden retriever, Breaker, also loves to get me outside and on the trails.
+Of course, I love spending quality time with family and friends, and I'm always eager to chat about cars.
 I'm also excited to be getting married soon!

 ---